PolyhedraZK/ExpanderCompilerCollection/readme.md

 ## Example

 Refer to [this example](./docs/example.md) for a practical demonstration of our compiler.
 In this example, we illustrate how a gnark circuit can be compiled using `ExpanderCompilerCollection`.
 The output of this example includes a circuit description file `"circuit.txt"` and a corresponding witnesses file `"witness.txt"`.
-Our prover, `Expander` or `Expander-RS`, utilizes these IRs to generate the actual proof.
+Our prover, [Expander](https://github.com/PolyhedraZK/Expander)  or [Expander-RS](https://github.com/PolyhedraZK/Expander-rs), utilizes these IRs to generate the actual proof.

 ## Deeper Dive in to the tech